W1ldPo1nter/django-queryable-properties/docs/common.rst

-Common Patterns
+Common patterns
 ===============

 *django-queryable-properties* offers some fully implemented properties for common code patterns out of the box.
-They are parameterizable and are supposed to help remove boilerplate for recurring types of properties while making them usable in querysets at the same time.
+All of them are class-based and parametrizable for their specific use case (while still supporting all :ref:`basics:Common property arguments`) and are supposed to help remove boilerplate for recurring types of properties while making them usable in querysets at the same time.

 Specialized properties
 ----------------------